Achieve Simple Financial Success with 5 Good Financial Habits

 For the simplest budget, and my favorite is to automate your saving and investing.
 That means have your investing automatically transferred from your paycheck into your 401(k), investment account and/or IRA.
 Have a bit transferred into an emergency savings account.

 Then, spend what’s left!

-Or, you can keep track of income and spending and even use an investing and budgeting app to make thinkgs easier.
+Or, you can keep track of income and spending and even use an investing and budgeting app to make things easier.

 Budgeting is especially important when you are in your 30s and 40s.
 If you start stashing money away earlier, you’ll need fewer actual dollars to realize your retirement dreams.
 Unless there’s a system preventing the cash outflow, your financial situation can never be better.
 Budgeting is a part of money management.

 To turn money management into a habit, track all your spending.
-Use your online resources to save money.
+Use your online resources and best financial planning apps to save money.
 When you make a budget, cover your needs first; saving, investing, rent, food and the necessities.
 Your wants and desires come last.

 5. Avoid Borrowing Money